Copper-Head/MTurkManager/README.md

 Admin Stuff
 -----------
 This project is open source, you can fork and modify the code to your heart's content.
 See LICENSE for legal information.
-The program is minimally maintained by [Ilia Kurenkov](mailto:ilia.kurenkov@gmail.com) who cannot guarantee a timely response or that he'll have time to address your issue but promises to look into everything that gets reported.
+The program is minimally maintained by the Cognitive Neuroscience Lab at University of Maryland College Park.